Mosibi/blog.mosibi.nl/_drafts/2021-10-29-cilium-bpg.md

 tags: kubernetes, bgp, cilium
 ---

-This blog post show you how you Kubernetes service can be exposed to the outside world, using [Cilium](https://cilium.io) and BGP.
+This blog post shows you how your Kubernetes Service can be exposed to the outside world, using [Cilium](https://cilium.io) and BGP.

 ## Cilium
-> Cilium is an open source project to provide networking, security, and observability for cloud native environments such as Kubernetes clusters and other container orchestration platforms.
+> Cilium is an open source project to provide networking, security and observability for cloud native environments such as Kubernetes clusters and other container orchestration platforms.

 ## BGP
 > Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the [Internet](https://web.archive.org/web/20130928115120/http://www.orbit-computer-solutions.com/BGP.php).
-BGP is classified as a [path-vector routing protocol](https://conferences.sigcomm.org/sigcomm/2003/papers/p49-sobrinho.pdf), and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.
+BGP is classified as a [path-vector routing protocol](https://conferences.sigcomm.org/sigcomm/2003/papers/p49-sobrinho.pdf).
+It makes routing decisions based on paths, network policies or rule sets configured by a network administrator.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/Border_Gateway_Protocol)

-You can compare BGP somewhat with the postal service, where a distribtion centre can be seen as a AS which is repsonsible for certain zip-codes.
-When you sent a letter to your friend on the other side of the country, your local postal office does not deliver it directly to your friend, but they know based on the zip-code, to which distribution centre they should sent it.
-And from that distribution centre it probably will be sent to an other distribution centre before it is handovered for local delivery in the city of your friend.
+You can compare BGP somewhat with the postal service, where a distribution center can be seen as an AS which is responsible for certain postal codes.
+When you send a letter to your friend on the other side of the country, your local postal office does not deliver it directly to your friend, but they know based on the postal code, to which distribution center they should send it.
+And from that distribution center it probably will be send to another distribution center before it is handed over for local delivery in the city of your friend.

 ## Cilium and BGP
 In release 1.10, [Cilium](https://cilium.io) integrated BGP support using [MetalLB](https://metallb.universe.tf), which enables it to announce Kubernetes Service ip addresses of the type LoadBalancer using BGP.
-The result is that service are reachable from outside the Kubernetes netwerk without extra components, like for example an Ingress Router.
-Especially the 'without extra components' part is fantastic news, since every component adds latency, so without those, **less latency**.
+The result is that services are reachable from outside the Kubernetes network without extra components, such as an Ingress Router.
+Especially the 'without extra components' part is fantastic news, since every component adds latency - so without those **less latency**.

 ## Lab environment
-First let me explain how the lab is set-up and what the ending result will be.
+First let me explain how the lab is set up and what the final result will be.

 The lab consists of a client network (192.168.10.0/24) and a Kubernetes network (192.168.1.1/24).
-When a service get's a loadlabalancer ip address, that address will be server from the pool 172.16.10.0/24.
+When a Service gets a LoadBalancer ip address, that address will be served from the pool 172.16.10.0/24.
 In our lab, the following nodes are present:

 | Name | IP addresses | Description |
 | ----------- | ----------- | ----------- |